Thornrose/learning-typescript/notes/01-intro.md

 > "To specify the type of an array like `[1, 2, 3]`, you can use the syntax `number[];` this syntax works for any type (e.g. `string[]` is an array of strings, and so on).
 You may also see this written as `Array<number>`, which means the same thing."

-## New keywords
+## Union type

-- union
+defined as one of multiple types - still preferrable over "any"

-- interface
+## Interface

 ## Notes